Cassiebxy/STAT-184-Final-Project/README.md

 ![Clustering](/10.png)

 We tried to use k-means to cluster the Youtube channels between 2010 and 2023 with subscirbers above the average value and show in the graph geographically.
-However, the points on the graph are not

 **Data Visualization:**